Search results

 Advice programme

-2. Around 400 people with advanced breast cancer are set to benefit from a new treatment
+1. Over 1000 people with advanced breast cancer set to benefit from new once-a-day tablet

 Delivering fewer radiotherapy sessions over a shorter period of time, first introduced during COVID, benefits patients and the system long-term